 - Family physicians know their patients are getting the right care, in the right place at the right time.

-- Responsibility for patient support never falls on a single physician’s shoulders.
+- Not all responsibility for patient support is on one physician’s shoulders.

-- Pressures are eased, so doctors can achieve better work-life balance and look out for their own wellness.
+- Pressures are eased, so doctors can achieve better work-life balance and look out for their own wellness too.

-To learn more about patient medical homes and primary care networks, visit the GPSC website
+To learn more about the patient medical home model, visit the GPSC site.